artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

 or other restrictions be affecting your access)?
 Is the issue particular to a specific user or group, or does it affect all users?
-If it's an error related to a task supported by the job scheduler, is it just this one task that isn't working, or are all jobs failling?
+If it's an error related to a task supported by the job scheduler, is it just this one task that isn't working, or are all jobs failing?
 And so forth.

 With a detailed step-by-step guide to reproducing the issue, we can now better diagnose the problem and consider what we can try to resolve it.